Jake Sullivan: 2022

-On February 11, 2022, Sullivan publicly warned about the likelihood of a Russian invasion of Ukraine prior to the end the 2022 Winter Olympics, urging all Americans to leave Ukraine immediately and indicating that there may be "no prospect of a U.S. military evacuation" once the invasion commences.
-He claimed that "Russia has all the forces it needs to conduct a major military action."
-Ukrainian President Volodymyr Zelensky said that warnings of an imminent Russian invasion are "causing panic and not helping" and asked for firm proof that Russia plans to invade Ukraine.
+Jake Sullivan warned of a high likelihood of escalation in the conflict as diplomatic options were failing in United Nation's Security Council.
+Sullivan suggested there is high likelihood of Russian invasion of Ukraine before the end of the 2022 Winter Olympics and there will be "no prospect of a U.S. military evacuation" once an invasion commences.
+He said that "Russia has all the forces it needs to conduct a major military action."

+On February 24 the Russian invasion of Ukraine began.

 On March 13, 2022, Sullivan warned of a full-fledged NATO response if Russia attacks any part of NATO territory.
+He reportedly advised Zelenskyy not to try to retake Crimea or attack the Crimean Bridge, fearing that Russia might respond with a nuclear strike.
+Sullivan also reportedly imposed restrictions to prevent Ukraine from using Western-supplied weapons for retaliatory attacks on Russian territory.

 On March 14, 2022, he warned China that it would face consequences if it helped Russia evade sanctions.